zeditor01/zpdteduk/sessions/Lesson_1.md

 chmod 777 c3*
 ```

 The Resvols need to be unpacked using a special ZPDT program after the license key has been installed.
-The process goes like this.

 ```
-/usr/z1090/bin/Z1090_ADCD_install /home/ibmsys1/c3res1.zPDT /home/ibmsys1/zpdteduk/c3res1
+/usr/z1090/bin/Z1090_ADCD_install /home/ibmsys1/zpdteduk/c3res1.zPDT
 ```

 ## 1.3 Edit Device Map and IPL Script